codeforamerica/form-flow-starter-app/README.md

 are entering income information for someone else, the header will instead read `What sources does **persons name** receive income from?`.

-The condition is run within the incomeTypes screens thymeleaf template file and uses the ConditionManager to determine whether the condition evaluates to true or false.
+The condition is run within the incomeTypes screen's thymeleaf template file and uses the ConditionManager to determine whether the condition evaluates to true or false.

 The corresponding thymeleaf template code looks like this: